Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Numerical Experiments

 Consider an acoustic wave propagation scenario between two point clouds embedded in \( \mathbb{R}^3 \).
-The "acoustic" interaction between source $\{x_i\}_{i=1}^p$ and target $\{y_j\}_{j=1}^n$ is modeled by the kernel
+The acoustic interaction between source points $\{x_i\}_{i=1}^p$ and target points $\{y_j\}_{j=1}^n$ is modeled by the kernel

 where \( \nu \) is the frequency parameter.
-This kernel corresponds to the real part of the Green’s function of the three-dimensional Helmholtz equation with wavenumber \( k = 2\pi \nu \), and $C$ is a constant that represents the amplitude.
+This kernel corresponds to the real part of the Green's function of the three-dimensional Helmholtz equation with wavenumber \( k = 2\pi \nu \), and $C$ is a constant representing the amplitude.
 It captures oscillatory wave behavior with spatial decay and is commonly used to model time-harmonic acoustic interactions in free space.

-We examine the scenario with the equispaced helical source points \( \{x_i\}_{i=1}^p \) (blue) and the non-equispaced target points \( \{y_j\}_{j=1}^n \) (red) randomly-uniformly sampled on the sheet, as illustrated in Figure~\ref{fig:spiral_plan}.
-Since \( \{x_i\}_{i=1}^p \) and \( \{y_j\}_{j=1}^n \) are well-separated, the kernel naturally satisfies the mixed Hölder($\alpha$) condition and is low-rank due to the regularity in the target and source domains.
-We examine $\nu = 1$ with $C$ selected to normalize the matrix such that $\norm{S}_F^2 = 150$ and $p = n$, where $n = 256, 512,1024, 2048$, and $4096$.
-The noise matrix $Z$ of TYPE1, TYPE2, and TYPE3 are added, respectively, to the clean kernel $S$ such that the noisy kernel is $\wt S = S + Z$.
+We examine the scenario with equispaced helical source points \( \{x_i\}_{i=1}^p \) (red) and non-equispaced target points \( \{y_j\}_{j=1}^n \) (blue) randomly and uniformly sampled on a planar sheet, as illustrated in Figure~\ref{fig:spiral_plan}(a).
+Since \( \{x_i\}_{i=1}^p \) and \( \{y_j\}_{j=1}^n \) are well-separated, the kernel naturally satisfies the mixed H\"{o}lder($\alpha$) condition and is low-rank due to the regularity in the target and source domains.
+We set $\nu = 1$ and choose $C$ to normalize the matrix such that $\norm{S}_F^2 = 150$, with $p = n$ for $n = 256, 512, 1024, 2048$, and $4096$.
+Noise matrices $Z$ of TYPE1, TYPE2, and TYPE3 are added to the clean kernel $S$ to form the noisy observation $\wt{S} = S + Z$.

+As illustrated in Figure~\ref{fig:spiral_plan}(b), the raw noisy kernel matrix $\wt{S}$ appears unstructured due to the random sampling scheme.
+Applying the Questionnaire algorithm (Algorithm~\ref{alg:questionnaire}) on $\widehat S_{\textup{eOptShrink}}$to reorganize the rows and columns reveals the underlying smooth oscillatory pattern induced by the pairwise distances between the two point sets, as shown in Figure~\ref{fig:spiral_plan}(c).
+This reorganization is crucial for wavelet-based denoising: in the organized matrix, the local smoothness of the kernel concentrates the signal energy into a small number of large wavelet coefficients, whereas in the unorganized matrix the energy is dispersed across many coefficients, making it difficult to separate signal from noise via thresholding.